Make your own free website on Tripod.com

 "Mort Sahl may not have wanted his comedy album “At Sunset” to be recorded, but it is now headed for a permanent place in the audio archives of the Library of Congress, along with works by Tammy Wynette, Captain Beefheart, Al Green, Steely Dan and De La Soul, as well as one of the earliest known recordings of “Take Me Out to the Ball Game."

 For more on the album, you can check Ron Smith's books, either "Goldmine Comedy Record Price Guide," or "Comedy on Record."
-It's an interesting record, however unauthorized, but a serious flaw is that Fantasy sped it up slightly to fit the entire set onto one vinyl album, so Mort's talking even faster than usual.

 Some of the latest remarks from Mort Sahl